The Doors: The Doors and Strange Days (August 1966 – December 1967)

 The Doors recorded their self-titled debut album around August 1966, at Sunset Sound Studios.
 The record was officially released in the first week of January 1967.
-It included many popular songs from their repertory, among those, the nearly 12-minute musical drama "The End".
+It included the nearly 12-minute musical drama "The End".
 In November 1966, Mark Abramson directed a promotional film for the lead single "Break On Through (To the Other Side)".
 The group also made several television appearances, such as on Shebang, a Los Angeles television show, miming to a playback of "Break On Through".
 In early 1967, the group appeared on The Clay Cole Show (which aired on Saturday evenings at 6 p.m. on WPIX Channel 11 out of New York City) where they performed their single "Break On Through".
 Since the single acquired only minor recognition, the band turned to "Light My Fire"; it became the first single from Elektra Records to reach number one on the Billboard Hot 100 singles chart, selling over one million copies.

-From March 7 to 11, 1967, the Doors performed at the Matrix Club in San Francisco, California.
-The March 7 and 10 shows were recorded by a co-owner of the Matrix, Peter Abram.
+From March 7 to 11, 1967, the Doors performed at the Matrix Club in San Francisco.
+The March 7 and 10 shows were recorded by Peter Abram, co-owner of the Matrix.
 These recordings are notable as they are among the earliest live recordings of the band to circulate.
 On November 18, 2008, the Doors published a compilation of these recordings, Live at the Matrix 1967, on the band's boutique Bright Midnight Archives label.

-The Doors made their international television debut in May 1967, performing a version of "The End" for the Canadian Broadcasting Corporation (CBC) at O'Keefe Centre in Toronto.
-But after its initial broadcasts, the performance remained unreleased except in bootleg form until the release of The Doors Soundstage Performances DVD in 2002.
 On August 25, 1967, they appeared on American television, guest-starring on the variety TV series Malibu U, performing "Light My Fire", though they did not appear live.
 The band is seen on a beach and Morrison is lip-synching the song in playback.
 The music video did not gain any commercial success and the performance fell into relative obscurity.
 It was not until they appeared on The Ed Sullivan Show that they gained attention on television.